 If the requester believes that the estimated fee for producing public records exceeds the amount permitted, the requester may appeal to the Board.
 If the Board fails to timely respond or denies that appeal, the requester may file a lawsuit in state court for reduction of the fee within 45 days.

 If the request is denied, in whole or in part, then within 180 days of the District's denial, the requester can either submit a written appeal to the Board or file a lawsuit in state court.
 The Board typically has 10 business days after receipt of an appeal to respond, but in unusual circumstances, the Board may take an additional 10 business days.
 Failure to respond is considered a final determination to deny a request.
 If the requester chooses to appeal to the Board, and the Board either denies or fails to timely respond to the appeal, the requester still can file a lawsuit in state court.
 The District cannot destroy a document once it has been requested.
 If the FOIA Officer denies the request, the document must be retained for at least 180 days from the date of the denial letter.

 Clarkston Community Schools is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
-We are actively working to increase the accessibility and usability of our website and in doing so adhere to many of the available standards and guidelines.
+We recently invested in partnering with AudioEye to actively eliminate accessibility barriers, provide equal access, and enhance the user experience for everyone, as well as adhere to current usability standards and guidelines.

 This site has been built using code compliant with W3C standards for HTML and CSS.
 The site displays correctly in current browsers and using standards compliant HTML/CSS code means any future browsers will also display it correctly.

 Clarkston Community Schools strives to adhere to the accepted guidelines and standards for accessibility and usability as comprehensively as possible on this website.
 The CCS website has been and continues to be tested and improved using leading web accessibility technologies.